codemix/yii2-excel-message/README.md

 really that simple.

-You can also pass a third parameter with the file extension, the default is `xlsx` as used by Excel2007 files.
-PHPExcel should also autodetect other Excel formats
+You can also pass a third parameter with the file extension, the default is `xlsx` as used by Excel 2007+ files. \PhpOffice\PhpSpreadsheet\Spreadsheet should also autodetect other Excel formats

 > **Note:** The files must be provided in the same format as they where created by
 > the export: